 Altering cell sizes and the number of rows or columns can also be done.
 In order to alter row or column size, simply place your mouse cursor over the lines between the numbers or letters.
 The cursor changes to a double-arrow which allows for the stretching or compressing of a cell.
 To change the number of rows and/or columns, click on "Resize."
-Once you've selected the numbers, click "Apply," and the table will resize.
-For lists (e.g., playbooks), choose 1 column.
-NOTE: if you import or copy and paste a table into V-Note, the table will be automatically sized correctly.
+Once students, you might drag it to the appropriate column for in vour text-link window.
+Sports example: if you found your team's second score was a good example of Play AQ3, they it could be dragged to the appropriate space on the list.